Klinton Smith via Flickr

 In those same two years and ten months, Kennedy increased US involvement in the disastrous Vietnam War, causing the deaths of up to 3.5 million Vietnamese and 58,220 US servicemen.

-This, too, was the man who sought to unseat Castro, authorizing a CIA-led and funded invasion of Cuba in an attempt to overthrow the government of Fidel Castro; the man who said yes to the use of covert operations to overthrow governments and install US-friendly leaders in a number of countries.
+This, too, was the man who sought to unseat Fidel Castro, authorizing a CIA-led and funded invasion of Cuba in an attempt to overthrow the government; the man who said yes to the use of covert operations to undermine other countries and install US-friendly leaders.
 The US government helped facilitate the capture and assassination of Patrice Lumumba, prime minister of Congo, and supported his successor, the dictator, Mobutu Sese Seko.

 OLIVER STONE produced 'JFK', an award-winning film detailing the many inconsistencies of the Warren Report and the probable involvement of the CIA.

-JFK was buried three days after his death, and Americans were dismayed and angry —for the loss and the deep embarrassment that such a significant crime could happen in their country (the headline of the article is a quote from a lady on the ground in Dallas), and, despite the resources of the US government, remain unsettled, lacking a definitive resolution acceptable to the public.
+JFK was buried three days after his death, and Americans were dismayed and angry —for the loss and the deep embarrassment that such a significant crime could happen in their country (the headline of this article is a quote from a lady on the ground in Dallas), and, despite the resources of the US government, remain unsettled, lacking a definitive resolution acceptable.

 The Conspiracy theories